What Is a NACA Mortgage?

 Alternatives to the NACA program

-In addition to NACA loans, borrowers looking for mortgages with flexible qualifications and terms have many options.
-The following programs provide low- or no- down payment minimums or home purchase assistance.
+In addition to NACA loans, borrowers looking for mortgages with flexible qualifications and terms have other options.
+The following programs have low or no minimum down payment or provide home purchase assistance.

 FHA loans

-Loans insured by the Federal Housing Administration (FHA) are similar to NACA mortgages regarding having flexible credit requirements, but they carry fees and have a down payment requirement.
-Borrowers can qualify for FHA loans with scores as low as 500 with a 10% down payment or 580 with a 3.5% down payment.
+Loans insured by the Federal Housing Administration (FHA) are similar to NACA mortgages, as they both have flexible credit requirements.
+However, they carry fees and have a minimum down payment.
+Borrowers can qualify for FHA loans with credit scores as low as 500 with a 10% down payment or 580 with a 3.5% down payment.
 FHA loan borrowers must pay an upfront mortgage insurance premium and ongoing mortgage insurance.

 USDA loans

 Like NACA loans, mortgages guaranteed by the U.S. Department of Agriculture (USDA) have no down payment requirement.
-However, borrowers must meet income restrictions and purchase a home in a designated rural area to qualify.
-While USDA loans don’t have a minimum down payment requirement, many lenders look for a score of 640 or higher.
+However, borrowers must purchase a home in a designated rural area and meet the program’s income restrictions to qualify.
+And while USDA loans don’t have a minimum down payment requirement, many lenders will look for a credit score of 640 or higher.

 VA loans